Neutrino force at all length scales: APV from neutrino forces

 The accumulated charges for higher-$\ell$ states can be computed in a similar way.
 In particular, in the region $1/m_Z \ll r \ll 1/(\alpha m_e)$, it scales as:

 The accumulated charges for the $p$-wave neutrino forces are shown in the upper right and lower left panels of Fig.~\ref{fig:Q}, which grow logarithmically when $ 1/m_Z \ll r\ll 1/(\alpha m_e)$.
 As $r$ exceeds the Bohr radius (corresponding to $c=m_Z/(\alpha m_e)\approx 2\times 10^7$), all the accumulated charges tend to unit exponentially.
-In the lower right panel of Fig.~\ref{fig:Q}, we compare the accumulated charges of $p$-wave and $d$-wave states at large distances.
+In the lower right panel of Fig.~\ref{fig:Q}, we compare the accumulated charges of the $p$-state and the $d$-state at large distances.
 As one can see, for $\ell \geq 1$ states, the contribution from the neutrino force to APV matrix elements has an extensive range up to the atomic length scale.